jackjt8/ChunkyGuide/docs/setup/java.md

 4. Double click on ChunkyLauncher.jar

-Note -ChunkyLauncher should auto find OpenJFX assuming it's in the default `/usr/share/openjfx/lib`
+Note - ChunkyLauncher should auto find OpenJFX in a number of locations: Within `/usr/share/openjfx/lib`, `/usr/lib/jvm/java-<javaVersion>-openjdk`, `.chunky`, or the extracted folder contains `javafx` though this is crude.

 ---